+Black Panther >> Page 19

+Enola Holmes returns to crack another case

+character like what was done for

+Richard Harris, who was replaced by

+Michael Gambon in "Harry Potter and

+2020 Netflix sequel offers engaging plot

+HANNAH LEE

-Black Panther >> Page 19 Enola Holmes returns to crack another case 2020 Netflix sequel offers engaging plot HANNAH LEE Charismatic Enola Holmes (Millie Bobby Brown, "Stranger Things") is back with another engrossing adventure that's worth following as she once again takes viewers with her as she skillfully works to decode the mystery of a young girl's sudden disappearance.
+Charismatic Enola Holmes (Millie Bobby Brown, "Stranger Things") is back with another engrossing adventure that's worth following as she once again takes viewers with her as she skillfully works to decode the mystery of a young girl's sudden disappearance.

 "Enola Holmes 2" starts calmly as the title character struggles to find work after opening her own detective agency.

 Unable to build a name for herself apart from her famous older brother, detective Sherlock Holmes (Henry Cavill, "Batman v Superman: Dawn of Justice"), Enola struggles to step out of her sibling's shadow as customers often ask her to redirect them to him instead.

+Eventually, Enola manages to be hired

+for one case: the disappearance of Sarah Chapman (Hannah Dodd, "Find Me In Paris"), an employee at a match factory.

+tors with the sudden loss.

-Eventually, Enola manages to be hired for one case: the disappearance of Sarah Chapman (Hannah Dodd, "Find Me In Paris"), an employee at a match factory.
-However, things soon escalate as the young detective finds herself entangled in a serious conspiracy involving the match company's corrupt affairs and imprisoned as a murder suspect in the process.
+In most cases where an actor playing a significant character passes However, things soon escalate as the young detective finds herself entangled in a serious conspiracy involving the match company's corrupt affairs and imprisoned as a murder suspect in the process.
 The plot is packed to the brim with action scenes including a prison break, a bomb attack and multiple discoveries of corpses throughout the movie's two-hourand-eight-minute runtime.
 Even while solving such an extreme case, the witty detective manages to find time to progress her romance with Viscount Tewkesbury (Louis Partridge, "The Lost Girls"), the Marquess of Basilwether and Lord in the esteemed House of Lords.
 Enola Holmes 2 >> Page 19